MMSD Dual Language Immersion: The What, Why, and How

 Program Description: What is Dual Language Immersion?

 In dual language immersion (DLI), native Spanish speakers and native English speakers maintain and develop their first language while acquiring native-like communication and literacy skills in a second language.
 Academic content is taught and assessed in two languages over an extended period of time.
-MMSD has adopted a 90/10 Spanish/English model for its dual language programs.
-In this model, 90% of classroom time is conducted in Spanish and 10% is taught in English.
+MMSD has used a 90/10 Spanish/English model for its dual language programs in prior years.
+In this model, beginning in kindergarten, 90% of classroom time is conducted in Spanish and 10% is taught in English.
 With each grade, English instructional time increases by 10% until fourth grade when an equal amount of time is spent learning in both languages.
 DLI teachers practice language separation to support language development goals.
 Both languages serve as a vehicle of instruction, a learning resource and a learning target within DLI programs.
 DLI programs enhance academic and linguistic abilities in two languages.
 Teachers in DLI programs integrate multicultural content to promote the development of cross-cultural competence.